First App Deployment

 will then output a single js file which includes all necessary dependencies.

-The is located in dist/bundle.js
+The file is located in dist/bundle.js

 This is the file that will be deployed to the Acurast Cloud.
 You can run it locally with node dist/bundle.js